 Six Steps to Get Ready for Tax Season as a Childcare Provider

-1. Gather Documents and Information
+1. Gather documents and information

 Aside from the usual documents you need such as personal information, there are specific documents and records that you’ll need to prepare as a childcare business.
 These can include: